Start with a Schedule

 Start with the basics by taking advantage of the space that already exists.
 All bathrooms have common areas that can be expanded with simple organization products.

-- Behind doors and walls: Make use of the bathroom’s vertical space by installing overdoor racks and wall grids to hang extra towels or washcloths, jewelry, hair accessories or bathrobes.
+- Behind doors and walls: Make use of the bathroom's vertical space by installing over the door racks to hang extra towels or washcloths, jewelry, hair accessories or bathrobes.
 This will avoid countertop clutter.

 Other organization products can create new storage areas within the bathroom.
 For example, the use of a shower caddy helps organize bathroom toiletries.
 Maximize unused space under the sink by adding sliding shelves or drawers that provide extra vertical storage space.